 Dark Matter, Dark Energy

-Born in Daytona Beach, Florida, and athletic as a child and young adult, Hodge discovered the making of art as a means of personal self-expression in high school and later in college at Daytona State where she attended with a scholarship from the Daytona Beach Art League and eventually the University of Florida where she was graduated with a Bachelor of Arts degree from the School of Fine Arts.
+Born in Jackson, Mississippi in 1953 she moved with her family to Daytona Beach, Florida a few years later at the age of 2.
+Athletic with a love for the outdoors as a child and young adult she explored the wide open wild and rugged Florida landscape under blue skies or in rain which influences her art today.
+Always known as “the artist” in grade school, Hodge looked seriously to the making of art as a means of personal self-expression in high school and later at Daytona State College where she attended with an art scholarship from the Daytona Beach Art League and eventually at the University of Florida where she graduated with a Bachelor of Arts degree from the School of Fine Arts.
 Later, Hodge studied at the Atlantic Center for the Arts in New Smyrna Beach before winning a 2005 Florida Arts Council Enhancement Grant as well as a number of additional awards and commendations from organizations throughout the State of Florida.

 The qualities of light in a dynamic cosmos, the existence of supernovas, the qualities of dark stars, dark matter, dark energy, baryonic clouds of matter and ideas about anti-matter all seem to find a place in Hodge’s richly painted visions of a beautiful and powerful apocalypse on the heels of contemporary sciences early penetration into the mysteries of creation and destruction in our universe.
 In many ways Hodge’s new work artistically begins to bridge important elements of this new science with the eternal beauty and mystery of the Heavens.

 ~ Gary R. Libby — Director Emeritus, Museum of Arts & Sciences ~